Scholarships and grants are types of financial aid that do not need to be repaid.

 For returning students, the cumulative GPA after the fall term is always used when determining continuing scholarship eligibility for the next academic year.
-Renewability of scholarships and the required GPA's for scholarship renewability are determined by the year you entered Lakeland College.
+Renewability of scholarships and the required GPA's for scholarship renewability are determined by the year you entered Lakeland University.

 Education award for community service with AmeriCorps.

 A federal grant for eligible students that is need-based and does not need to be repaid.

 A federal grant is for students with exceptional financial need.
 Awards are based on amount allocated to the college each year by the Department of Education.

 More info about the Federal Direct Student Loan Program

 This federal loan program offers a competitive fixed interest rate.
 A student must be enrolled in six or more credits per term to be eligible for federal loans.
 Loans are borrowed from the U.S. Department of Education through the Federal Direct Loan Program.
 There are two types of student federal direct loans:

 - Subsidized Loans – Need-based; interest is paid by the government while the student is in school.
 This loan program offers a fixed interest rate of 3.76% for loans disbursed after July 1, 2016 and before July 1, 2017.